Husnafazal/ssi-ml-project/README.md

   }
 }
 Interpreting Results
-Class: "At Risk of SSI" or "Not at Risk of SSI" to indicate the model's decision.
+Class: "At Risk of SSI" or "Not at Risk of SSI" to indicate the model’s prediction.
 Probability: A confidence score from 0 to 1, with values closer to 1 indicating higher confidence in the prediction.
 Deployment Plan
 This API is currently set up for local deployment and testing using Postman.
-For demonstration purposes:

-Run the API on your local machine as described above.
+Run the API on your local machine as described in the Setup and Installation section.
 Use Postman to send requests and view model predictions.
-Future deployments could involve cloud hosting options to provide access via a public URL and support integration with other applications or services
+In the future, the API could be deployed to a cloud hosting platform for remote access and integration with other applications.